eclipsesource/tabris-js/doc/widgets.md

 var input = textField.get("text");
 ```

-### `set(name, value)`
+### `set(name, value[, options])`

 Sets a widget property.
 Returns the widget itself.

 If the property is not supported by the widget, it will have no effect, but still be set.
 This can be used to attach arbitrary data to a widget.
 If the property is supported, but the given value is of the wrong type, the value will either be converted (if boolean or string are expected), or ignored with a printed warning.
+The options parameter is an object that will be given in the corresponding change event.

 Parameters: